MrTimmyJ/Mobile-School-Term-Scheduler/README.md

 ## Overview

-A mobile Android app built to help students organize and manage their academic terms, courses, and assessments.
+&nbsp;&nbsp;&nbsp;&nbsp;A mobile Android app built to help students organize and manage their academic terms, courses, and assessments.
 Featuring data persistence through SQLite, push notifications for deadlines, and a structured navigation system for seamless user interaction.

-The School Term Scheduler is an Android application that empowers students to plan their academic schedules efficiently.
+&nbsp;&nbsp;&nbsp;&nbsp;The School Term Scheduler is an Android application that empowers students to plan their academic schedules efficiently.
 The app organizes data into a hierarchy: Terms → Courses → Assessments.
 Users can add, update, and delete information while receiving timely notifications about upcoming deadlines.